raptorsun/http_log_monitor/readme.md

 - Traffic: LPS in 3 time-windows: 10s, 2m, lifetime, refreshed every 10 seconds.
 - Status: Current Time and Alert Status.
 Alerts are shown in different colors for ON and OFF.
 - Popular Sections: List of sections most accessed during the past 10 seconds
-- Top Bandwidth Consumers: List of remotehosts requested the most bytes of data during the past 10 seconds.
+- Top Bandwidth Consumers: List of remotehosts requested the most bytes of data during since the beginning.
 - Alerts: List of most recent alerts, if average traffic over 2 minutes is high above the life time average exceeding the threshold, the alerts will continue pop up in this list.
 When traffic return under the threshold, only one alert off message will show.
 The list is rolling up in the same way "tail -f" does.